Frequently Asked Questions

 Yes.
 However, each family member will need their own account with a username and password.
 Children 18 and under must be accompanied by a parent or legal guardian during a visit with an MDLIVE provider.

-Step 1: Log in as an Excellus BCBS member through member.excellusbcbs.com
+Step 1: Log in to the Excellus BCBS member website

-Step 2: Click on “Telemedicine Visit” in the upper right-hand corner of your screen
+Step 2: Click on “Telemedicine Visit” (upper right-hand corner of screen)

 Step 3: Click on the green “Telemedicine Visit” button to begin; or